-The Federal Ministry for Transport, Innovation and Technology is the authority competent for the carriage of dangerous goods (including radioactive materials) by all means of transport, for the shipments of radioactive materials and the transport security measures with regard to a radiologically significant carriage of nuclear materials (Act on the Transport of Dangerous Goods by Road, in line with respective international agreements such as e.g. ADR).
+The Federal Ministry for Transport, Innovation and Technology is the authority competent for the transport of dangerous goods (including radioactive materials) by all means of transport, for the shipments of radioactive materials and the transport security measures with regard to a radiologically significant carriage of nuclear materials (Act on the Transport of Dangerous Goods, in line with respective international agreements such as e.g. ADR).
 In this regard it is also responsible for the approval of packages and shipments of radioactive materials.
-This Ministry is the competent authority for the implementation and interpretation of IAEA's regulations for the safe transport of radioactive materials (TS-R-1) as well as for the legislation enforcing these regulations.
+This Ministry is the competent authority for the implementation and interpretation of IAEA's regulations for the safe transport of radioactive materials (SSR-6) as well as for the legislation enforcing these regulations.